 Early versions of Magento 2.x went through rapid changes.
-Many of the Magento platform releases prior to Magento 2.3.4 are not backwards compatible, and as a result we've optimized the integration for 2.3.4, 2.3.5, and 2.4.0.
+Many of the Magento platform releases prior to Magento 2.3.4 are not backwards compatible, and as a result we've optimized the integration for the versions of Magento 2 listed above.
 Recent releases bring welcome improvements to speed and stability.

 - Each release gradually addresses known issues in Magento and adds new functionality.

 - Existing integration clients can continue to use their existing Magento 2 version.

 - Versions prior to 2.3.4 are not supported for new integration accounts.

 Accumula integrates systems with different databases.
 Certain actions can lead to data integrity loss and data corruption.

 It is essential to observe the following rules: